kulishnik22/xTend/CONTRIBUTING.md

 - Write clean, well-commented code.
 - Follow the project’s existing coding patterns.

-Thank you for helping improve xTend!

 ## Roadmap

 - [] Refactor the project to be testable
 - [] Write tests
 - [] Comment the code
+- [] Add support for multiple controllers
+- [] Add support for more controller types
+- [] Add support for more operating systems

+Thank you for helping improve xTend!